retverd/tr_eikon_data_extractor/README.md

-# tr_eikon_data_extractor
+# Thomson Reuters Eikon Data Extractor
-Tool for extracting some data from TR Eikon
+Tool for extracting some data from TR Eikon.